While it’s advisable to build an email list, a social media presence, and sell art online, you can succeed without any of it.— Barney Davey

 - Have Fun

-To get the results you desire, both you and your art must show well.
-You and your art are a package deal.
-Dress and present yourself as someone who is as careful with their appearance as in making their art.
+To get the results you desire, you and your art must show well.
+They are a package deal.
+Dress and present yourself as careful with their appearance as in making their art.
 It sends a reaffirming visual message.
+If you have an alternative vibe wear it well because there is power in it.
+Confidence attracts…it has an engaging quality that transcends physical beauty.

 Brainstorm to Get Things Started